Private, In-Home Tutoring in Austin, Texas

-SchoolTutoring Academy’s tutoring programs for Austin students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Austin, Texas students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship programs are available at $156/month.

 Austin schools provide students with comprehensive coverage of all subjects which they will need to use whether they choose a career or post-secondary education after graduation.
 The curriculum is well balanced, and not only meets but surpasses the Texas Education Agency’s requirements.
 The students are required to take core subjects, including English Language Arts, Science, Social Studies, and Mathematics.
 In order to broaden their perspectives and give them a range of experience, students also take physical education classes, the fine arts, and lessons in computers.

 We currently cover the following Austin-area school districts: Austin Independent School District, Bastrop Independent School District, Del Valle Independent School District, Hays Consolidated Independent School District, Lake Travis Independent School District, Leander Independent School District, Manor Independent School District, Pflugerville Independent School District and Round Rock Independent School District.